-Three Cheers for Liberty!, a chapter book about Colonial Williamsburg's mascot, Liberty, is forthcoming in Spring 2017 from the Colonial Williamsburg Foundation's Publications Dept. The story tells about the events leading up to the American Revolution from Liberty's perspective.
+Three Cheers for Liberty!, a chapter book about Colonial Williamsburg's mascot, Liberty, was published in 2017 from the Colonial Williamsburg Foundation's Publications Dept. The story tells about the events leading up to the American Revolution from the perspective of Liberty, George Washington's dog.
 (She plays a very important role!)

 Numerous short stories, including leveled texts for elementary and middle-school students, for clients including Kaplan and Houghton Mifflin.

 Cindy's nonfiction (also written as Cindy Trumbore), for grades K-8, is researched from up-to-date sources and written with an insider's understanding of children's reading abilities and tastes.